Projects per year

 Biography

-Ewan is a practicing field archaeologist with experience on commercial and academic projects in Australia and Croatia.
+Ewan is an also practicing field archaeologist with experience on commercial and academic projects in Australia and Croatia.
 As centre assistant and web developer at the Centre for Applied History and the Australia and Aotearoa NZ Public History Network, Ewan has also developed an interest in the public consumption and creation of history.
-He is also a research assistant on the MANTO project, developing and deploying a database infrastructure which will allow for the integration of artefacts.

 Teaching